eternnoir/RulEST/README.md

 # RulEST
-A drools rule engine RESTful Web Services.The purpose is let user can use drools rule engine by resuful api.
+A drools rule engine RESTful Web Services.The purpose is let user can use drools rule engine by resuful web service.

 ## Requirement
 * Java JDK 1.7